Felix Hausdorff: First professorship

 In December 1901 Hausdorff was appointed as adjunct associate professor at the University of Leipzig.
 An often-repeated factoid, that Hausdorff got a call from Göttingen and rejected it, cannot be verified and is most likely wrong.
 After considering Hausdorff's application to Leipzig, the Dean Kirchner felt compelled to make the following addition to the very positive vote from his colleagues, written by Heinrich Bruns:

 The faculty, however, considers itself obliged to report to the Royal Ministry that the above application, considered on November 2nd of this year when a faculty meeting had taken place, was not accepted by all, but with 22 votes to 7.
 The minority was opposed, because Dr. Hausdorff is of the Mosaic faith.

 This quote emphasizes the undisguised antisemitism present, which especially took a sharp upturn throughout the German Reich after the stock market crash of 1873.
 Leipzig was a focus of antisemitic sentiment, especially among the student body, which may well be the reason that Hausdorff did not feel at ease in Leipzig.
 Another contributing factor may also have been the stresses due to the hierarchical posturing of the Leipzig professors.

 After his Habilitation, Hausdorff wrote other works on optics, on non-Euclidean geometry, and on hypercomplex number systems, as well as two papers on probability theory.
 However, his main area of work soon became set theory, especially the theory of ordered sets.
 Initially, it was only out of philosophical interest that Hausdorff began to study Georg Cantor's work, beginning around 1897, but already in 1901 Hausdorff began lecturing on set theory.
 His was one of the first ever lectures on set theory; only Ernst Zermelo's lectures in Göttingen College during the winter of 1900/1901 were earlier.
 That same year, he published his first paper on order types in which he examined a generalization of well-orderings called graded order types, where a linear order is graded if no two of its segments share the same order type.
 He generalized the Cantor–Bernstein theorem, which said the collection of countable order types has the cardinality of the continuum and showed that the collection of all graded types of an idempotent cardinality m has a cardinality of 2^{m}.

 For the summer semester of 1910 Hausdorff was appointed as professor to the University of Bonn.
 There he began a lecture series on set theory, which he substantially revised and expanded for the summer semester of 1912.

-In the summer of 1912 he also began work on his magnum opus, the book Basics of set theory.
+In the summer of 1912 he also began work on his magnum opus, the book Grundzüge der Mengenlehre (Basics of set theory).
 It was completed in Greifswald, where Hausdorff had been appointed for the summer semester as full professor in 1913, and was released in April 1914.